 Great hardware and looks are hugely important on a smartwatch — after all, watches are just as much an accessory as they are a utility — but they don't add up to much if the software isn't equally good.
 Luckily, Tizen mostly holds up.
 Since Samsung has moved to Wear OS starting with the Galaxy Watch 4, Tizen will stop getting updates down the line.

 I love how naturally Samsung's interface pairs with a circular display.
-Of course, you can use the rotating bezel to scroll through pages and menus, in addition to being able to just touch and swipe on the screen.
-Even if you've never used a Tizen watch before, it's very intuitive and easy to learn quickly.
+Then, of course, you can use the rotating bezel to scroll through pages and menus and be able just to touch and swipe on the screen.
+Even if you've never used a Tizen watch before, it's intuitive and easy to learn quickly.

 Two major additions to the Galaxy Watch 3 are its blood pressure detector and electrocardiogram, otherwise known as an ECG or EKG.
-Samsung has struggled for years to receive FDA approval for these features in the U.S., and even some of its older watches like the Galaxy Watch Active 2 feature the necessary hardware for ECG support.
-But with the announcement of the Watch 3, Samsung confirmed that it had finally gotten approval and will roll out the ECG app shortly — at the time of writing this review, however, it's still unavailable.
+Samsung struggled for years to receive FDA approval for these features in the U.S., even putting the necessary hardware into some of its older watches like the Watch Active 2 in hopes of retroactively enabling the settings later.
+Thankfully, coinciding with the announcement of the Watch 3, Samsung finally got the go-ahead for its EKG and blood oxygen sensor tech and eventually activated the features in late September 2020.

-Along with SpO2 (blood oxygen monitoring), the Watch 3's pulse oximeter allows it to read out VO2 max, which tells you the maximum amount of oxygen you can intake and utilize while excercising.
-You'll get a VO2 estimate automatically after each workout routine, though you'll need to manually initiate blood oxygen readings through the Samsung Health app.
+Along with SpO2 (blood oxygen monitoring), the Watch 3's pulse oximeter allows it to read out VO2 max, which tells you the maximum amount of oxygen you can intake and utilize while exercising.
+You get a VO2 estimate automatically after each workout routine, though you'll need to manually initiate blood oxygen readings through the Samsung Health app.

-My friend Andrew Martonik frequently bemoans the reliability of the GPS on past Galaxy Watches, but while I certainly don't get out and excercise nearly as often as he does, I've found the Watch 3 to be pretty accurate.
-On a three-mile walk through a paved trail with distance markers every half-mile, the Galaxy Watch 3 stayed consistent with the signs I passed, and gave me a full post-workout sheet with stats like my heart rate trends, calories burned, etc.
+Friend of Android Central Andrew Martonik frequently bemoans the reliability of the GPS on past Galaxy Watches, but while I certainly don't get out and exercise nearly as often as he does, I've found the Watch 3 to be fairly accurate.
+On a three-mile walk through a paved trail with distance markers every half-mile, the Galaxy Watch 3 stayed consistent with the signs I passed and gave me a full post-workout sheet with stats like my heart rate trends, calories burned, etc.

 Let's talk about that Tizen software for a second, though.
-I really like the general interface, but despite Samsung's efforts, third-party app support is still lacking.
-In fact, Spotify is the only app on my phone that populated an app on the Watch 3.
+I really like the general interface, but third-party app support is still lacking despite Samsung's efforts.
+Spotify is the only app on my phone that populated an app on the Watch 3.
 I've also found that Spotify app to be hugely unreliable, often failing to control my music playback properly.

-There's also the sky-high price.
-The Galaxy Watch 3 starts at $400 for the 41mm Bluetooth-only model, and only goes up from there.
-That's nothing new for the Galaxy Watch line, but if you've looked at any Wear OS-powered watches lately, you're bound to feel some sticker shock here.
-That's not to say that the Galaxy Watch 3 isn't worth its asking price, if for the gorgeous hardware alone, but you need to really want a premium smartwatch to justify buying it, even at its newly discounted rates.
+There's also the sky-high launch price.
+The Galaxy Watch 3 originally started at $400 for the 41mm Bluetooth-only model and only went up from there.
+That pricing is nothing new for the Galaxy Watch line, but if you've looked at any Wear OS-powered watches lately, you're bound to feel some sticker shock here.
+That's not to say that the Galaxy Watch 3 isn't worth the money, if for the gorgeous hardware alone, but you need to ** want a premium smartwatch to justify buying it, even at its newly discounted rates.

 Who it's for